 Additional Expenses during the Academic Year

 Sometimes the cost of attendance and budget set by the University does not cover your individual financial situation.
-In those cases, students can complete the necessary forms to request a revision for additional expenses or change in financial situation.
+In those cases, students can complete the necessary forms to request a revision for additional expenses or change in their financial situation.
 These costs may include:

 - Additional course fees